 3. Click on 'Calculate Volume' and view the result.

 FIGURE 11(a): STEPS FOR VOLUME CALCULATION

 Construction Monitoring Overview

-Your assets generate considerable data across the lifecycle - SCADA data, terrain maps, design documents, contracts, site activity-related data, and much more.
-SenseHawk enables seamless construction monitoring of your asset through a digital sitemap that allows capturing, organizing, and storing this data to facilitate quick retrieval and advanced analytics.
+Your assets generate considerable data across the lifecycle - SCADA, terrain maps, design documents, contracts, site activity-related, and much more.
+SenseHawk enables seamless construction monitoring of your asset through a digital sitemap that captures, organizes, and stores this data to facilitate quick retrieval and advanced analytics.

 a) App Filters